camillac7/WebScraper/README.md

 ## Description

 This project contains web scraping tools and scripts.
+Testing on https://quotes.toscrape.com/ built specifically for programmers to safely test their web scrapers.

 ## Installation